 1. Drainage Chip

-Ever notice the little chip on the bottom of IKEA mugs?
-That's there for a clever reason: to allow water to run off in the dishwasher, so you don't have to touch a cup with a little puddle of leftover water.
+Ever notice the little chip on the bottom of past IKEA mugs?
+That's there for a clever reason: To allow water to run off in the dishwasher, so you don't have to touch a cup with a little puddle of leftover water.

 2. Replaceable Brush